jesusiglesias/HPCDS_SmartTestingTool/README.md

 This project has been developed by **Jesús Iglesias**, student at University of Valladolid (UVa), like end of degree work for the *HP CDS* company.

-For questions directly pertaining to the project, you can contact with the author via [Github](https://github.com/jesusiglesias) or [Email](email:jesusgiglesias@gmail.com).
+For questions directly pertaining to the project, you can contact with the author via [Github](https://github.com/jesusiglesias) or [Email](jesusgiglesias@gmail.com).

 [^1]: It requires to create the database in the OS.
-[^2]: It requires extra configuration of the project.
+[^2]: It requires to create the database and an extra configuration of the project.

 [//]:# (Reference links used in the body.)